-CHRCO has a noncontributory defined benefit plan subject to the single employer defined benefit under ERISA rules that covers active and retired employees.
+The Retirement Plan for CHRCO is a noncontributory defined benefit plan subject to the single employer defined benefit under ERISA rules that covers active and retired employees.
 The CHRCO Pension Plan was amended effective January 1, 2012 to exclude unrepresented employees hired or rehired on or after January 1, 2012.
 The CHRCO Pension Plan provides retirement, disability and death benefits to plan participants.
 Benefits are based on a participant's length of service, age at retirement and average compensation as defined by the CHRCO Pension Plan.

-The net pension liability for the CHRCO Pension Plan was calculated based upon the following assumptions as of June 30, 2020: 2.8 percent inflation, 6.5 percent investment rate of return, Represented employees: 4.0 percent for 2020 through 2022, 3.75 percent from 2023 and after; Unrepresented employees: 2.0 percent for 2021, 3.0 percent for 2022 and 3.75 percent for 2023 and after projected salary increases and no cost-of-living adjustments.
-CHRCO recognized pension expense of \$43.3 million at June 30, 2020 and \$27.1 million at June 30, 2019.
+The net pension liability for the CHRCO Pension Plan was calculated based upon the following assumptions as of June 30, 2021: 2.8 percent inflation, 6.5 percent investment rate of return; Represented employees: 3.75% for 2021 and after; Unrepresented employees:

+3.0% for 2022 and 2023 and 3.75% thereafter projected salary increases and no cost-of-living adjustments.
+CHRCO recognized pension expense of \$28.8 million at June 30, 2021 and \$43.3 million at June 30, 2020.

-The actuarial assumptions used in the June 30, 2020 and 2019 valuations were based on the results of an experience review conducted during 2019.
-In 2020, the mortality rates were based on the Pri-2012 Mortality Table with fully generational projected mortality improvements using Scale MP-2019.
-In 2019, the mortality rates used on the valuation were based on the RP-2014 mortality (base year 2006) with fully generational projected mortality improvements using projection scale MP-2018.
+The actuarial assumptions used in the June 30, 2021 and 2020 valuations were based on the results of an experience review conducted during 2019.
+In 2021, the mortality rates were based on the Pri-2012 Mortality Table with fully generational projected mortality improvements using Scale MP-2020.
+In 2020, the mortality rates were based on the Pri-2012 Mortality Table with fully generational projected mortality projected mortality improvements using Scale MP-2019.